New Mexico Department of Public Safety

-The New Mexico Department of Public Safety (NMDPS) is department within the New Mexico Governor's Cabinet.
+The New Mexico Department of Public Safety (NMDPS) is the government department for public safety and security within the New Mexico Governor's Cabinet.
 NMDPS is responsible for statewide law enforcement services, training, disaster and emergency response.
 NMDPS also provides technical communications and forensics support to the public and other law enforcement agencies.
 NMDPS has the duty to provide for the protection and security of the governor and lieutenant governor.

 The department is led by the Secretary of Public Safety.
 The cabinet secretary is appointed by the governor with the approval of the New Mexico Senate, to serve at his or her pleasure.

 History

 NMDPS was created by the enactment of the Department of Public Safety Act in 1986.
-The Department brought together the formerly independent New Mexico State Police, the Governor’s Organized Crime Commission, the Motor Transportation Division of the Taxation and Revenue Department, the enforcement division of the Department of Alcoholic Beverage Control, and the New Mexico law enforcement academy into a single unified entity.
+The department brought together the formerly independent New Mexico State Police, the Governor's Organized Crime Commission, the Motor Transportation Division of the Taxation and Revenue Department, the enforcement division of the Department of Alcoholic Beverage Control, and the New Mexico law enforcement academy into a single unified entity.